meves/memory-game-app/README.md

 ## Available Scripts

+### `cd src/server/`
+### `json-server --watch db.json`

+runs json-server on port 3000

-In the project directory, you can run:
+To start project, in the project directory run:

 ### `npm start`

+Press `y` to confirm port 3001 for starting development server

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.